vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/12_accu2017_trip_report.md

           [](double x){ cout << x << "d\n"; });
 ```

 I'm happy about the way the presentation went and I have received good feedback so far.
-The video is not yet available, but the slides are available on GitHub at [SuperV1234/accu2017](https://github.com/SuperV1234/accu2017).
+The video is [**available here**](https://www.youtube.com/watch?v=mqei4JJRQ7s) and the slides are available on GitHub at [SuperV1234/accu2017](https://github.com/SuperV1234/accu2017).

 I'll share thoughts and lessons learned from some of my favorite talks below.